godetremy/42-trolls/README.md

 - **🔴 Ultra Annoying :** The final (countdown ?)...
 Ultra annoying section, like session script or reset.

 ## 🟢 Slightly Annoying
-A simple prank that can be easily undone.
+Simple prank which can easily be undone (like modify the .zshrc)

 ### Lock your friend's screen
 Simply lock the screen of your current mate.